Best Instant Pot Baked Beans – Dry or Canned

 • Add the cooked beans to the Instant Pot with the rest of the ingredients.
 Gently stir to combine.
 Cover with the lid and make sure the valve points to Sealed.

-• Cook on High Pressure for 10 minutes followed by a 10 minutes Natural Pressure Release.
+• Cook on High Pressure for 10 minutes followed by a 10-minute Natural Pressure Release.

 • Release manually the remaining pressure and carefully remove the lid.